k-m-t-s/Insightful-Estates/README.md

 ### Completed
 - Graphical Representation
 - Location-based Search
-- Predicting the future
+- Predicting the future using Facebook's Prophet
-- Filter using Single Family Housing vs Condos
+- Filtering using Single Family Housing vs Condos
 ### Upcoming
-- repsonsive content
+- Repsonsive content
-- filtering data using time
+- Filtering data using time
-- filtering houses using number of bedroom
+- Filtering houses using number of bedroom

 ## How was it build and tools used?
 ### Backend